isomerpages/moe-haisingcatholic/_hsc-community/Students/SEXUALITY EDUCATION.md

 7. Through the Sexuality Education lessons, secondary students will have the opportunity to develop a positive self-esteem, develop their character, and expand their understanding and repertoire of skills to deal with various issues related to sexuality, which are of prime concern at this age.

+Click on the following link below to read more about our 2023 Sexuality Education outline for the respective levels:

 **Secondary 1 2023 Sexuality Education Lessons in Sec 1 CCE 2021**